cafefargo/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 * ActivityLabel - the type of activity (e.g. WALKING, WALKING_UPSTAIRS, etc)
 * The rest of the columns represent the average for that particular variable.
 These columns represent all the columns from the
 * raw data thad had "mean" or "std" in their names.
+*
+* The list of variables:
+*
+* "Subject" "ActivityLabel" "tBodyAccelerationMeanX" "tBodyAccelerationMeanY" "tBodyAccelerationMeanZ" "tGravityAccelerationMeanX"
+* "tGravityAccelerationMeanY" "tGravityAccelerationMeanZ" "tBodyAccelerationJerkMeanX" "tBodyAccelerationJerkMeanY"
+* "tBodyAccelerationJerkMeanZ" "tBodyGyroscopeMeanX" "tBodyGyroscopeMeanY" "tBodyGyroscopeMeanZ" "tBodyGyroscopeJerkMeanX"
+* "tBodyGyroscopeJerkMeanY" "tBodyGyroscopeJerkMeanZ" "tBodyAccelerationMagnitudeMean" "tGravityAccelerationMagnitudeMean"
+* "tBodyAccelerationJerkMagnitudeMean" "tBodyGyroscopeMagnitudeMean" "tBodyGyroscopeJerkMagnitudeMean" "fBodyAccelerationMeanX"
+* "fBodyAccelerationMeanY" "fBodyAccelerationMeanZ" "fBodyAccelerationMeanFrequencyX" "fBodyAccelerationMeanFrequencyY"
+* "fBodyAccelerationMeanFrequencyZ" "fBodyAccelerationJerkMeanX" "fBodyAccelerationJerkMeanY" "fBodyAccelerationJerkMeanZ"
+* "fBodyAccelerationJerkMeanFrequencyX" "fBodyAccelerationJerkMeanFrequencyY" "fBodyAccelerationJerkMeanFrequencyZ"
+* "fBodyGyroscopeMeanX" "fBodyGyroscopeMeanY" "fBodyGyroscopeMeanZ" "fBodyGyroscopeMeanFrequencyX" "fBodyGyroscopeMeanFrequencyY"
+* "fBodyGyroscopeMeanFrequencyZ" "fBodyAccelerationMagnitudeMean" "fBodyAccelerationMagnitudeMeanFrequency"
+* "fBodyBodyAccelerationJerkMagnitudeMean" "fBodyBodyAccelerationJerkMagnitudeMeanFrequency" "fBodyBodyGyroscopeMagnitudeMean"
+* "fBodyBodyGyroscopeMagnitudeMeanFrequency" "fBodyBodyGyroscopeJerkMagnitudeMean" "fBodyBodyGyroscopeJerkMagnitudeMeanFrequency"
+* "AngletBodyAccelerationMeanGravity" "AngletBodyAccelerationJerkMeanGravityMean" "AngletBodyGyroscopeMeanGravityMean"
+* "AngletBodyGyroscopeJerkMeanGravityMean" "AngleXGravityMean" "AngleYGravityMean" "AngleZGravityMean"
+* "tBodyAccelerationStandardDeviationX" "tBodyAccelerationStandardDeviationY" "tBodyAccelerationStandardDeviationZ"
+* "tGravityAccelerationStandardDeviationX" "tGravityAccelerationStandardDeviationY" "tGravityAccelerationStandardDeviationZ"
+* "tBodyAccelerationJerkStandardDeviationX" "tBodyAccelerationJerkStandardDeviationY" "tBodyAccelerationJerkStandardDeviationZ"
+* "tBodyGyroscopeStandardDeviationX" "tBodyGyroscopeStandardDeviationY" "tBodyGyroscopeStandardDeviationZ"
+* "tBodyGyroscopeJerkStandardDeviationX" "tBodyGyroscopeJerkStandardDeviationY" "tBodyGyroscopeJerkStandardDeviationZ"
+* "tBodyAccelerationMagnitudeStandardDeviation" "tGravityAccelerationMagnitudeStandardDeviation"
+* "tBodyAccelerationJerkMagnitudeStandardDeviation" "tBodyGyroscopeMagnitudeStandardDeviation"
+* "tBodyGyroscopeJerkMagnitudeStandardDeviation" "fBodyAccelerationStandardDeviationX" "fBodyAccelerationStandardDeviationY"
+* "fBodyAccelerationStandardDeviationZ" "fBodyAccelerationJerkStandardDeviationX" "fBodyAccelerationJerkStandardDeviationY"
+* "fBodyAccelerationJerkStandardDeviationZ" "fBodyGyroscopeStandardDeviationX" "fBodyGyroscopeStandardDeviationY"
+* "fBodyGyroscopeStandardDeviationZ" "fBodyAccelerationMagnitudeStandardDeviation"
+* "fBodyBodyAccelerationJerkMagnitudeStandardDeviation" "fBodyBodyGyroscopeMagnitudeStandardDeviation"
+* "fBodyBodyGyroscopeJerkMagnitudeStandardDeviation"
+*
+* This description below of the data was taken from the features_info.txt file included with the raw data.
+*
+* The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+*
+* Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+*
+* Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).
+*
+* These signals were used to estimate variables of the feature vector for each pattern:
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+*
+* The set of variables that were estimated from these signals are:

+mean(): Mean value
+std(): Standard deviation
+mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
+Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.
+*